-Equipment ✓ sampling bottle ✓ hand lens ✓ forceps ✓ Vernier Calliper/ template ruler/ grain size chart (to be provided during laboratory work) Procedures Collecting sample i.
-Take a core of beach sediment of about 5-8cm on swash zone by pushing a sampling bottle into the sand.
+Equipment ✓ sampling bottle ✓ hand lens ✓ forceps ✓ Vernier Calliper/ template ruler/ grain size chart (to be provided during laboratory work) Procedures Collecting sample Take a core of beach sediment of about 5-8cm on swash zone by pushing a sampling bottle into the sand.
 Carefully pull the bottle out with the sediment in it to avoid spillage of sediments.
-Laboratory work ii.
-Observe the particle size that is the most representative by the method of sedimentation. iii.
+Laboratory work Observe the particle size that is the most representative by the method of sedimentation.
 Take several grains from the bottle of beach sediment.
-Measure the diameter by using a Vernier Calliper, a template ruler or a grain size chart. iv.
-Refer to "Classification of beach sediment table" and "Powers scale of roundness chart", identify the type and roundness class of beach sediment.
+Measure the size by using a Vernier Calliper, a template ruler or a grain size chart.
+Refer to "grain size chart" and "Powers scale of roundness chart", identify the type and roundness class of beach sediment.
 P.S.
 Do not just scrap the surface of the beach which often represents the last few moments of deposition or erosion.
 If the beach sediments are too large to be collected by the sampling bottle, measure in the position where sediments deposited by a meter ruler.